It must have been 8 years, probably more.

 A few minutes later, that college student approached me with a few Rs 10 notes in his hand.

-Do you want to know what he said?
+Do you want to guess what he said?

 “We are very sorry that this incident happened in our area and we regret it.
 We understand your problem.
 We have collected some money for your ticket.
 Please accept it.”
 By now some more people had joined him.

 I was utterly surprised!
+I had tears in my eyes!
 Apparently that boy requested fellow passengers to help and they all contributed Rs 10 each!
 In all Rs 180 was collected and now they were requesting me to accept it.
 In the heart of my hearts I knew I could not take the money but the situation commanded that I accept, much against my wish.

 I do not know what I would have I done, had not that timely help come my way in the form of that stranger.
 We meet many people on the road…. who help us in time of need or distress without expecting a return.
 He was one such soul.